The Beast That Followed Me

 An iconic spot next to Mr. Brown Boulevard

 The wind didn’t let up all day.
 It followed and taunted me.
 It was constant and whenever I took a sip of water, it immediately stole the moisture from my mouth.
-Head down battling the wind, I still took time to enjoy the valley’s beauty.
+Head down battling the wind, I still took time to appreciate the valley’s beauty.
+At one point, another cyclist passed me going the opposite direction.
+He waved with a smile.
+Of course he was smiling, the wind was giving him a nice push.

-Nearing Riusui, the road reared up, as I slowly followed the switchback up and up a hill.
+Nearing Riusui, I had one more challenge. the road reared up, as I slowly followed the switchback up and up a hill.
 The road curved and continued higher and higher, seemingly without end.
-I was almost out of water, having sucked back five bottles, when I spotted a shop near the top. .
+I was almost out of water, having sucked back five bottles.
+I stopped at a shop near the top.

 After a quick pit stop, I zipped down the hill and a couple of kilometres on, I found my accommodation.
-Above my bed are the words: Tired, I opened the door to my room and aptly on the wall above the bed were the words: WHAT MAKES LIFE DREARY IS THE WANT OF MOTIVE.
+Tired from the workout, I opened the door to my room and aptly on the wall above the bed were the words: WHAT MAKES LIFE DREARY IS THE WANT OF MOTIVE.